Edible & Medicinal Benefits of Nettle

-I must say, anyone who loves green growing things becomes enchanted in springtime.
-I love to go foraging during those first warm days and, well, sometimes, I become distracted.
+I head out to forage during those first warm days and, well, sometimes, I become distracted.

 One particularly fine afternoon recently, a friend and I were blissfully picking violets near an old barn when my arm brushed against a nearby plant, and I felt a familiar tingle—an electricity—where we had touched.